jojczykp/kafka-cqrs/README.md

 ## Develop Backend

 Until proper Java11 support is available in Cassandra libraries used, following needs to be added to Java commandline when running tests from IDE
-(unfortunately IntelliJ does not pick it from gradle):
+(unfortunately my current IntelliJ version does not pick it from gradle automatically):

   `--add-exports java.base/jdk.internal.ref=ALL-UNNAMED`